 By expanding the scope of nursing practice, our country will be able to achieve accessible primary health care: in every barangay, in every workplace, and even in our schools.
 The nursing law will also provide scholarships and free training to nurses who want to broaden their nursing careers.

 4. To thwart nurse exploitation and promote a safe environment for every Filipino patient

 This law will protect the nurses from a contractual, job offer, paid training, and volunteer nurses.
 This will also defend the nurses from understaffing.
 According to a paper released by UCLA School of Public Health, a patient’s mortality risk rises when nurses are understaffed.
 Carayon & Gurses (2008) also supports that a heavy nursing workload adversely affects patient safety.

 5. Nurses will be able to provide basic commodities for their families.

 Most nurses here in the Philippines usually rely on their family for financial sustenance.
 It’s about time that we should give nurses the right for financial freedom, not only for their benefit but for our economic improvement as well.
 Research has shown that raising the minimum wage boosts consumer spending, increasing the demand that drives economic growth.

 In conclusion, our country needs to appreciate the value of our nurses.
-Several countries are offering job opportunities to every Filipino nurse.
-As the world’s demand for nurses continue to grow, our own health-care forces are becoming more depleted.
+Several countries are offering job opportunities for every Filipino nurse.
+As the world’s demand for nurses continues to grow, our own health-care forces are becoming more depleted.
 Shall we wait for the time when there’s no one left in the hospital?

 - Alvarez (2016, June 16).
 Aquino gives pay hike for nurses the thumbs down.
 GMA news online.
 Retrieved from http://www.gmanetwork.com/news/story/570183/news/nation/aquino-gives-pay-hike-for-nurses-the-thumbs-down